earlsioson/sandbox-nx/docs/niv-gap.md

 - [ ] View all patients in their facility
 - [ ] View patients across multiple facilities (if managing multiple)
-- [ ] Create new patient enrollments
+- [ ] Create new patient onboardings
 - [ ] Edit patient information
 - [ ] Assign RTs to patients
 - [ ] Download audit reports